Skip to main content

 Troubleshooting FAQ

-Go to IINA Preferences → Video → try switching between Auto and Software decoding.
-Ensure your macOS is up to date.
-Restart the app and try loading the playlist again.
+Go to IINA Preferences > Video and try switching between Auto and Software decoding.
+Make sure your macOS is up to date — Apple occasionally fixes video rendering issues in updates.
+Restart IINA and reload the playlist.

 Need Help Setting Up?